Jersey shore officials weigh options, some look for guidance ahead of Memorial Day weekend

 In a call Tuesday with some shore town mayors, Governor Murphy said that reopening plans are moving forward, later tweeting, "The Jersey Shore is part of our DNA and we all want to see it humming through the summer, but we must move strategically and safely."

-Wildwood Mayor Pete Byron says the beaches there are open for sunbathing now, as long as people stay 6 feet apart.
+Wildwood Mayor Pete Byron says the beaches there are open for sunbathing as long as people stay six feet apart.
 He's hoping the people who choose to visit will wear masks and be safe.

 "We'll have people on the boardwalk trying to keep people from gathering in crowds and the police will be up there as well," said Byron.